annamariamazzia/PolygonKernel/README.md

+Content
 A MATLAB code to calculate the kernel of a polygon mainscript_kernel.m: main code with several test cases funkernel.m : the function that computes the kernel the other files are auxiliary functions

+This material is supplemental to a paper under construction